(808) 927-7424

 • KoOlina Catamaran Sail & Snorkel with Dolphin Watch

-• Dolphin SWIM & Reef Snorkel with Ocean Activities (7:30am)
+• Advanced Dolphin Swim & Reef Snorkel on Speedboat

 • Spinner Dolphin Excursion & Amazing Reef Snorkel